 Hydrogen isn't just the most abundant fuel in the known universe, it is the most abundant element.
 Hydrogen is in everything, from the water in our seas to traditional fuels like gas and coal.
-Hydrogen can be used for very clean combustion with zero point of use emissions, it can be stored in bulk and it can produce high temperature heat as well as clean power for automotive and buildings.
+Hydrogen can be used for very clean combustion with zero point-of-use emissions, it can be stored in bulk and it can produce high-temperature heat as well as clean power for automotive and buildings.

 Hydrogen fuel cells have been widely used for commercial and military uses for over fifty years, they are a way to produce very clean electricity with a basic store of pure gas.
 Some fuel cells can be used for heat generation as well as power but the main uses are remote or mobile energy creation.

 FCS have an array of fuel cells, mostly used outside of the home for monitoring, telemetry and marine purposes.
 Although some of their products could be used in the home they are prohibitively expensive, their main USP is the lack of emissions

 A Hydrogen boiler is (as of yet) not available but highly regarded as one of the next big steps towards a Carbon net zero emissions society.
 A Hydrogen boiler will be (for now) an adapted natural gas (Methane) boiler, there are some key differences in the combustion characteristics of Hydrogen but for the most part, the boiler manufacturers don't need to completely redesign their flagship models.